Tsukumojuuku and Symbolic Realities

 Nabokov’s Despair takes the form of a mystery novel, inverts it, and stuffs its insides with the aesthetics and logic of artistic, modernist fiction.
 In this sense, it might well be the first true “anti-mystery”.

-Fake metafiction: THE Umineko review
+Fake metafiction: The Umineko review

 Metafiction attempts to erase the existence of its author, the authority of its fictional world, who is even analogous to God.
 What about Umineko?